davidben/tls-trust-expressions/draft-ietf-tls-trust-anchor-ids.md

 ## ACME Extension

 The format defined in {{media-type}} can be used with ACME's alternate format mechanism (see {{Section 7.4.2 of !RFC8555}}) as follows.
 When downloading certificates, a supporting client SHOULD include "application/pem-certificate-chain-with-properties" in its HTTP Accept header ({{Section 12.5.1 of !RFC9110}}).
 When a supporting server sees such a header, it MAY then respond with that format to include a CertificatePropertyList with the certification path.
-This CertificatePropertyList MAY include a `trust_anchor_identifier` property for use with this protocol, or other properties defined in another document.
+This CertificatePropertyList MAY include a `trust_anchor_id` property for use with this protocol, or other properties defined in another document.

 When used with ACME's alternate certificate chain mechanism (see {{Section 7.4.2 of !RFC8555}}), this protocol removes the need for heuristics in determining which path to serve to which relying party.